What I Know About Catching Catfish

 Spring

-Rising water temperatures push catfish shallow.
-They feed heavily preparing for spawn and are highly catchable.
-Look for them near emerging vegetation, on warming flats, and around structure adjacent to spawning areas.
-Prespawn catfish eat aggressively; don’t overthink bait selection.
+Rising water temps push catfish shallow.
+They’re feeding hard pre-spawn and they’re catchable.
+Look for them near emerging vegetation, on warming flats, around structure close to spawning areas.
+Prespawn cats eat aggressively — don’t overthink your bait choice.
+Just get something in front of them.

 Summer

-Post-spawn catfish recover in deeper, cooler water before resuming active feeding.
-Deep holes, channel bends, and thermocline edges hold fish during the day.
-Night fishing on shallower structure produces as fish move to feed after dark.
-Summer is prime time for trophy blues following shad schools.
+Post-spawn fish recover in deeper, cooler water before getting back to business.
+Deep holes, channel bends, thermocline edges hold fish during daylight.
+Night fishing on shallower structure produces as they move up to feed after dark.
+This is prime time for trophy blues trailing shad schools through the main lake.

 Fall

-Cooling water triggers another feeding binge.
+Cooling water triggers another feeding push.
 Catfish follow baitfish into creek arms and shallower water.
-This is often the most consistent season—fish are aggressive, schools are concentrated, and multiple-fish nights become common.
-Match the baitfish forage with fresh cut bait.
+Often the most consistent season — aggressive fish, concentrated schools, multiple-fish nights are common.
+Match the baitfish forage with fresh cut bait and you’re in business.

 Winter